-Gloo Mesh supports a variety of policies to ensure network resiliency, traffic control, security, and observability for the microservices in your service mesh.
-Flip through the cards to learn about what policies are supported, why you want to use them, and what Gloo Mesh resource the policy can be applied to.
+Gloo Gateway supports a variety of policies to ensure network resiliency, traffic control, security, and observability for the microservices in your cluster.
+Flip through the cards to learn about what policies are supported, why you want to use them, and what Gloo resource the policy can be applied to.
 To see an example policy setup, simply follow the links.

 Use a failover policy to determine where to reroute traffic in case of failure.
 For example, you can set up a failover policy to route traffic from one availability zone or region to another if that zone or region becomes unavailable.